sinteary/CS3243_P2/README.md

 ## Task 1: Sudoku

+Navigate to the folder `CS3243_P2/sudoku`, run the command `python CS3243_P2_Sudoku_47.py input4.txt dump.txt` to test the solver algorithm.

 **Approach 1:**
-* Maintain assignable numbers for each empty cell on the board as constraints.
+* Maintain the list of assignable numbers for each empty cell on the board as constraints.
-* Use backtracking to try all the assignable numbers for each cell in order.
+* Use backtracking to try all the assignable numbers for each cell in ascending order.
 	* If succeed, proceed to the next empty cell.
 	* If failed, backtrack by resetting the current cell empty and go back to the previous assignment.
 * After each valid assignment, update the constraints for all remaining empty cells on the board